Need to send your Bantam Tools Desktop CNC Milling Machine? There are a few things to keep in mind to ensure it arrives at its destination safely.

 Secure the X, Y, and Z carriages using the eight (8) carriage locks that came with the Desktop CNC Milling machine.
 You can use either zip ties or tape to hold the carriage locks in place.

-- This is what the X and Z carriages look like when the carriage locks are installed.
+- This is what the X, Y, and Z carriages look like when the carriage locks are installed.

 Step 4: Pack up your Desktop CNC Milling Machine.